giordamaug/CwisardRP/README.md

 ```
 $ cmake .
+$ make
+$ cwisard -P <video-folder>
 ```
-If you have a C++ compiler support to OpenMP and you eant to use parallelism
+If you have a C++ compiler supporting  OpenMP and you want to use parallelism on multicore:
 ```
 $ cmake . -DUSE_OMP=ON
 $ make